 - We will remove barriers for d/Deaf, disabled and Neurodivergent artists, to increase their skills, confidence, and visibility both nationally and internationally.

 - Our inclusive disabled-led work will bring positive change, through sector leadership, creative collaborations, and intersectional practice.

 Showreel editor: Phil Bearman, Creative Media Solutions

 Vital Xposure was founded in 2011, the following year we became an Arts Council England’s National Portfolio Organisation (NPO).
-We are grateful for the public investment we have received and we continue to be an NPO for the funding period 2018 – 2022.
-We are also thankful to City Bridge Trust, Without Walls and The Funding Network for supporting our work.
+We are grateful for the public investment we have received and we continue to be an NPO for the funding period 2023 – 2026.
+We are also thankful to many Trusts and Foundations and Partners for their ongoing support to our work.

 We are a registered Charity (No 1161464) and a Company Limited by Guarantee registered in England and Wales (No 07488858).

 We promote the full participation into the arts of disabled, d/Deaf and Neurodivergent individuals and people excluded from or under-represented in society and the arts.

 Our team is committed to ensuring a safe, inclusive and collaborative environment in all our productions, where artists feel supported through their own professional and creative journey with us.

 “I have really enjoyed my time with Wellspring, as I feel now that my writing is enhanced by my autistic experience rather than limited by it.
 It was really refreshing to be asked to engage with what I like, enjoy, and wish to see, and to feel able to have fun and enjoy my work.”